loading spinner

 • Calculate the "hours worked" cost: Before buying something, calculate how many hours you'd need to work to pay for it.
 This can put the true cost into perspective.

-Here are step-by-step methods to help you to stop impulse buying:
+Here are step-by-step methods to help you to stop impulse buying permanently:

 Step 1: Identify Your Impulse Buying Triggers: